TV Pop Diaries

 old gag of seeing your mother-

 Like Hughie Green The Golden Shot made stars of two of the host's assistants.
 'Bernie' (actually played by several people) was the blindfolded cameraman who would load the bolt at the hosts' request 'Bernie, the bolt!' and then would be instructed by the contestant to move the crossbow into position before firing.
 When the target was hit (and exploded) assistant Anne Aston would then (after the dust had settled) attempt to calculate the numbers on the hit targets.
 While no Rachel Riley her attempt at adding and subtracting added another layer of tension to the show.
-Carol Dilworth and Anne Lloyd were among the many 'Golden Girls' who over the life of the show would introduce the contestants.
+Carol Dilworth and Ayshea were among the many 'Golden Girls' who over the life of the show would introduce the contestants.

 In between the bangs and gags there were musical guests.
 ATV thankfully wasn't short of money, so sometimes more than one would appear on each show.
 Paul and Barry Ryan, John Walker, Tom Jones and The Peddlers were among the shows’ first guests.